These FC Cincinnati Players of African descent are making game-winning plays on the field.

 In addition to the four FC Cincinnati players of African descent, Steve Hightower, the owner of one of the largest African American businesses in the region, Hightowers Petroleum, is also a part-owner of the team.

 All eyes are on FC Cincinnati in 2018, especially with emerging plans for a new FC Cincinnati stadium.
 City Council is working toward approval for this plan, which would include the $200 million stadium, $25 million in property taxes to the West End school district, a $10 million high school stadium, and the infusion of $100,000 into surrounding neighborhoods.

 Check out the FC Cincinnati Season schedule to watch these players dominate the field and lead their team toward another successful season.
-The 2018 season has just begun, and FC Cincinnati tickets are reasonably priced and a great event to take the family to.
-Also, Be sure to check Groupon and Stubhub for discount ticket offers throughout the season!
+The 2018 season has just begun, and FC Cincinnati tickets are reasonably priced and a momentous event to take the family to.
+Also, be sure to check Groupon and Stubhub for discount ticket offers throughout the season!

 Do you have a child interested in playing soccer?
 Below are a few youth soccer leagues in the Cincinnati Area:

 Are you an adult looking for a recreational soccer league to join?
 Below are a few adult soccer leagues in the Cincinnati Area: